2020 Japan Tour – Manifesting & Conscious Creating

 Our upfront payment of $8,795 includes everything above except airfares, train to Kii-Tanabe and train from Narai.

-Our payment plan requires a $2000 deposit which includes everything above except airfares, train to Kii-Tanabe and train from Narai.
-(50% must be paid prior to March 2020 with 100% paid prior to May 2020)
+Our payment plan requires a 50% deposit which includes everything above except airfares, train to Kii-Tanabe and train from Narai.
+100% need be paid by 30th April 2020

 We have teamed up with Travel Associates to get you outstanding rates for flights, transfers and other tour packages.
 Please contact email@example.com for more information.